Daaga: Trial and execution

-Daaga was earmarked by the British as one of the ringleaders of the revolt, although his actual role in its planning is unclear.
+Daaga was identified by British colonial authorities as one of the ringleaders of the revolt, although his actual role in its planning is unclear.
 Assumptions around his role were largely based on his physical size and prowess, with the Port of Spain Gazette remarking that "from personal appearance we should judge him to be just the kind of man whom savages would choose for a leader as they naturally selected chiefs with reference to corporeal strength and activity".

-Acting as prosecutor, Bush charged Daaga with leading a mutiny, inciting arson and destruction of property, and murdering Charles Dixon.
+Acting as prosecutor, Bush charged Daaga with leading a mutiny, inciting arson and destruction of property, and murdering Dixon.
 Coffin, Ogston and Satchell were also charged with capital offences, while at Bush's request only one other mutineer was charged.
 Daaga's court martial was conducted through an interpreter, who apparently struggled to make Daaga understand the proceedings.
 Daaga did not offer any defence or call any witnesses, but rather apologised for his actions and requested that the court carry out its verdict immediately.
 Daaga and the four others were found guilty by the military court, with their sentencing to be determined by Samford Whittingham, the commander-in-chief at Barbados.

 Daaga was executed by firing squad near the barracks on 16 August 1837, his death sentence having been confirmed by Whittingham two days earlier.
 According to Joseph, an eyewitness to the execution reported Daaga's last words to be: "The curse of Holloloo on white men!
 Do they think that Daaga fears to fix his eyeballs on death?".
 Daaga was executed alongside Coffin and Ogston, while Satchell had his sentence commuted to penal transportation but was later shot and killed while attempting to escape custody.
 After the executions, the other mutineers were made to parade past the bodies of the deceased.

 Legacy and analysis

-The practice of enlisting captured Africans was subject to contemporary criticism and was subject to an inquiry by Leeward Islands governor-general William Colebrooke.
+The practice of enlisting captured Africans into the West India Regiments was subject to contemporary criticism and was subject to an inquiry by Leeward Islands governor-general William Colebrooke.

 Commemoration

-Dâaga became a folk hero in Trinidad.
+Daaga became a folk hero in Trinidad.
 American anthropologist Melville J. Herskovits visited Trinidad in the 1920s and reported that a week-long festival was dedicated to the memory of Daaga and the mutiny.
 Later in the 20th century, Daaga became an inspiration for the Black Power Revolution.
 Revolutionary leader Geddes Granger adopted the name Makandal Daaga to honour Daaga and Haitian rebel François Mackandal.
-Fictionalised Daaga's life and feats have also featured in calypso songs and Trinidadian author Earl Lovelace's 1996 novel Salt.
+Fictionalised versions of Daaga's life have also featured in calypso songs and Trinidadian author Earl Lovelace's 1996 novel Salt.